tnyeanderson/heart-sms-backend/docs/getting-started.md

 1. Please make sure you have git, caddy, docker, and docker-compose installed.
 2. You must have a domain name.
 It is recommended to have a wildcard DNS record to direct all subdomains to your server
-   - If you are a developer or testing: in this project, we use the internal `heart.lan` domain name.
-You can add this to your `/etc/hosts` file.
 3. You must generate a wildcard certificate signed by a CA for your domain (so it works for the web.* , api.* , and (optional) mqtt.* subdomains).
 You can use certbot for this.
-   - If you are a developer or testing you have two options:
-     1. Leave `tls internal` in the Caddyfile, then in `docker-compose.yml` under `heart-sms-mqtt` uncomment the line to expose port 1883.
-This will allow unencrypted use of MQTT locally so you can test.
-     2. The better option is to generate a self-signed certificate and get it signed by a CA. I do this in pfSense, but you can also use `openssl` to create a CSR

 Example certbot command for production certs (follow the certbot documentation for automatic renewal, etc):